Superkakan/Forex_DL/README.md

 # Made by Felix Stockinger and Lukas Ydkvist

 A DL project to predict currency prices using a LSTM and semantic data.
-All the graphs that doesnt have the timeframe in the name, have a 1m granuality.

 **1m Data downloaded from:** <br />